Why You Shouldn’t Write Your Own Will

 Estate Planning for Spouses

 Up to 70 percent of married couples fail to have an estate plan in place.
 Sometimes they might recognize the benefits of creating one, but fail to do so for one reason or another.
 In other instances, an estate plan might exist, but has not been updated over the passing years.
 Failure to have an estate plan, or failure to update it, can cause critical issues.
-As a Folsom estate planning lawyer, we aim to help married couples create a sound estate plan that is up to date with their life and wishes.
+As an estate planning lawyer, we aim to help married couples create a sound estate plan that is up to date with their life and wishes.
 The following are some important considerations for spouses to think about.
 By doing so, a number of potential problems, particularly associated with surviving spouses, can be avoided.

 Identify Common Challenges